cmwillett/TheDigitalCookbook/MainDishes/MixedVegetableCasserole.md

 ---
 # Mixed Vegetable Casserole

+### The veggies can obviously vary - just be wary of using things like zucchini and/or tomatoes.
+I used Italian style green beans, peas & carrots, corn, and cauliflower...

 #### Vegetables
-These can obviously vary - just be wary of using things like zucchini and/or tomatoes.
-I used Italian style green beans, peas & carrots, corn, and cauliflower...
 - 1 cup Green beans (100 grams, chopped)
 - 1 cup Carrots (100 grams, diced)
 - 1 cup Corn kernels (Frozen or fresh)